wesfly/bevy_fs/README.md

 If you have Rust installed, use `cargo run (--release)` to run the program.
 If not, you can install it here: https://rust-lang.org/tools/install/

+## Terrain

+Terrain data will be stored in terrain.json after the first fetch.
+If you want a different location or resolution, you need to delete it and refetch it.

 ## Controls